Why Businesses Are Subscribing Rather Than Buying

 Verticals Contributing to Hardware as a Service Market Growth

 Several vertical markets have been the mainstay of HaaS provider businesses.
-Banking, financial services and insurance (BFSI) often choose to subscribe to a Hardware as a Service offering for IT hardware, which gives these businesses greater agility to upgrade when tech disruption drives change.
-Schools and universities have also leveraged HaaS for their IT needs, including tablet deployments that students use, and telecom providers often provide phones and other devices via Hardware as a Service.
+For example, banking, financial services and insurance (BFSI) often subscribe to a Hardware as a Service offering for IT hardware, giving these businesses greater agility to upgrade when tech disruption drives change.
+Schools and universities have also leveraged HaaS for their IT needs, including tablet deployments that students use.
+In addition, telecom providers often provide phones and other devices via Hardware as a Service.
 With two- or three-year HaaS contracts, the customer can upgrade technology, if needed, every few years, rather than waiting for ROI from a CAPEX while competitors are moving ahead.

-While those continue to represent opportunities, analysts also see new business emerging in:
+While those continue to represent opportunities, analysts also see new business opportunities emerging in:

 Construction.
 Businesses in the construction industry can experience highs and lows in revenues due to seasonal changes or gaps between contracts.
 The industry’s nature makes HaaS appealing because it enables teams to have the computers and devices they need without requiring an outright purchase of hardware that the business may not need in a few months.

 Government.
 Different processes instituted in 2020, such as call centers vs. in-person services, remote work, and other policing approaches, have increased reliance on IT and may create an opportunity for HaaS sales.